Reason for Priority

 General Manager of Group Governance & Administration Division

-Main initiatives and results in the fiscal year ended March 31, 2021
+Main initiatives and results for the fiscal year ended March 2022

 At Nikon, we believe that promoting the advancement of women in the workplace is an important issue.
 Therefore, we have set the goals of increasing the ratio of female employees recruited through the regular annual recruitment process to at least 25%, and of increasing the ratio of female managers to at least 7.5% by March 31, 2023, and we have been taking systematic and sustained action to achieve these.
 More specifically, we provide women employees with support for autonomous career development by introducing role model employees, offering a mentor system, offering self-fulfillment training, and more.
 We have also made efforts to provide an environment that allows employees to choose flexible working styles in accordance with their life stage.
 In the fiscal year ended March 2022, the ratio of female employees recruited through the regular annual recruitment process was 31.2%, and as of March 31, 2022, the ratio of women in management positions was 7.2%.

 Initiatives for Human Resource Development